dlstreamer/dlstreamer/docs/source/dev_guide/model_info_xml.md

 description of network topology as well as conversion and runtime metadata.

-If "model_proc" file is not present, Intel® Deep Learning Streamer parses "model_info" section located at the end of the XML model file.
+If "model_proc" file is not present, Deep Learning Streamer parses "model_info" section located at the end of the XML model file.
 An example section looks as in the code snippet below: